snehilvj/dmc-docs/docs/figuretemplates/templates.md

 > For more information on adding a theme switcher to your app, check the [Theme Switch Component](/theme-switch) section.

-The example below uses this app's  `MantineProvider` in the callback.
-Try it out by clicking the **theme icon** in the header!
+The example below uses this app's  theme switch component in the callback.
+Try it out by clicking the **theme switch** in the header!

 See a complete minimal example in the [Help Center](https://github.com/snehilvj/dmc-docs/tree/main/help_center/theme_switch_figure_templates_simple)